Velvet Goldmine: Plot

-As he gets closer to the truth of where Slade is now, Stuart is suddenly told by his editor that the story is no longer of public interest and Stuart has been assigned to the Tommy Stone tour.
-Coincidentally, Stuart has just discovered that, unknown to most, Tommy Stone is the new pseudonym and persona of Brian Slade.
-It is revealed that Stuart was also at the concert where Slade faked his death, and that after seeing Wild perform on another night, Wild and Stuart had a sexual encounter.
-Eventually, Stuart lightly confronts Tommy Stone and once again encounters Wild, who casually offers him a piece of jewellery once owned by Oscar Wilde.
+Arthur attempts to contact Wild but is rebuffed.
+As he gets closer to tracking down Slade, Arthur is told by his editor that the story is no longer of public interest and Arthur has been assigned to review the latest concert by conservative, Reagan-era pop star Tommy Stone.
+Arthur realises that, unknown to most, Tommy Stone is the new pseudonym and persona of Brian Slade.
+Eventually, Arthur confronts Tommy Stone and once again encounters Wild, who casually offers him a green brooch once owned by Oscar Wilde.